How to Create Reports with Power BI Service

 Power BI Service Sample Report

-Unlike an Excel spreadsheet, Power BI offers interactive reports with options to filter, slice, and drill down.
+Unlike an Excel spreadsheet, Power BI reports are interactive.
+You can filter, slice, and drill down into data.

-Automatic refresh updates all visuals in a report based on a fixed interval, for example, every hour or based on changes in the data.
+Automatic refresh updates all visuals in a report at set intervals, such as every hour or when data changes.

 Power BI Dashboards – Service